Box office: 'John Wick 3' knocks down 'Avengers: Endgame' with $57 million debut

 “A Dog’s Journey” arrived below expectations, launching at No. 4 with $8 million from 3,200 venues.
 It’s pacing significantly below 2017’s “A Dog’s Purpose,” the original film in the saga about a canine’s adventure to find meaning.
 That movie debuted with $18 million and went on to earn $64 million at the domestic box office.
 It became a big hit with international audiences, grossing $140 million overseas.

+Jim Orr, Universal’s president of domestic distribution, noted that the sequel had similar reviews to “A Dog’s Purpose.”
+Audiences were more enthusiastic than critics, giving “A Dog’s Journey” an A CinemaScore compared to its 49% on Rotten Tomatoes.

+“The first film had incredible legs,” Orr said. “ With the holiday weekend, we’re optimistic about the run it will have.”

-This weekend’s final new wide release, “The Sun Is Also a Star,” collapsed with a disastrous $2.6 million bow from 2,073 theaters.
+This weekend’s final new wide release, “The Sun Is Also a Star,” collapsed with a disappointing $2.6 million bow from 2,073 theaters.
 The YA romance drama, based on Nicola Yoon’s novel, received mixed reviews.
 It earned a lackluster B- CinemaScore, as well as a 51% on Rotten Tomatoes.
 “Grown-ish” actress Yara Shahidi stars as a brainy student who forms a relationship with a charming exchange student (“Riverdale’s” Charles Melton), as her family faces deportation.

+“It reflects the genre,” Jeff Goldstein, Warner Bros. domestic distribution chief, said of the $9 million film’s underwhelming start.
+“YA stories are really challenged theatrically.
+It feels like in the future, these kinds of movies may only be on streaming services.”

+Another Warner Bros. title, “Detective Pikachu,” came in third place, adding $24.8 million during its second weekend in theaters.
+The Pokemon adaptation with Ryan Reynolds has generated $94 million in North America.

 Ticket sales are have fallen around 10% behind last year, according to Comscore.
 Hollywood is banking on some big blockbusters, as well as a few surprise hits, to boost revenues during the busy summer movie season.